- June 14, 2013

 "Conclave is a fantasy role-playing game for 1-4 players, offering both co-op and PvP options.
 Experience an intriguing story with 25 interconnected adventures, combining turn-based combat and story decisions.
 Your choices affect your path, encounters, and resources, all set to an excellent soundtrack in the lands of the Conclave."

-- Offers a unique asynchronous turn-based RPG experience that is enjoyable with friends, capturing the feel of tabletop gaming.
+- Offers a unique asynchronous turn-based RPG experience that allows for relaxed gameplay with friends.

 story